snerpton/textbox-multiple-character-limited/README.md

 Aim
 ----------------------------------
-The last task of the Umbraco AngularJS/Belle workshop in London last week, was to build our own datatype.
+The last task of the Umbraco AngularJS/Belle workshop in London last week (6 September 2013), was to build our own datatype.
 I decided on a textarea with a configurable character limit, as this is something we repeatedly find useful at Blueprint Web Tech.
 I also decided I would like to be able to unit test the new datatype using Karma/Jamine, as the Angular JS tutorials I've played around with impress the importance of this as good practise.

 Environment
 ----------------------------------
 - Windows 7 SP1 VM
+- Visual Studio Pro 2010
 - IIS 7.5
 - SQL Server 2008 R2
 - Node JS 0.10.18